jchelly/aurigaia-examples/README.md

 of these datasets are as follows:

   * HVelocities[:,0] - proper motion in right ascension*cos(declination),
-                       in radians
+                       in arcseconds per year
-  * HVelocities[:,1] - declination in radians
+  * HVelocities[:,1] - proper motion in declination in arcseconds per year
   * HVelocities[:,2] - radial velocity in km/sec

 HVelocitiesObs contains the corresponding values with errors, and